FluentAvatar: Flicker-Free Talking-Head Animation via Phoneme-Guided Autoregressive Modeling: Experiments

 \subsection{Experimental Setup}

-\textbf{Training Details.} We train the AvatarSync model on two benchmarks, the super-resolved Chinese CMLR dataset and the original English HDTF dataset, both of which are partitioned using a standard 95:5 train-test split.
-The training is conducted for 10,000 steps on CMLR and 3,000 steps on HDTF, using a total of 8 NVIDIA V100 and 2 NVIDIA L20 GPUs.
-At the core of the training stage, we introduce a custom Text-Frame Causal Attention Mask and utilize a meticulously designed composite loss function to fine-tune the pre-trained model weights.
+\paragraph{Training Details.} We train FluentAvatar on a mixed dataset that combines the super-resolved Chinese CMLR dataset and the original English HDTF dataset, with a standard 95:5 train-test split applied to each benchmark before mixing.
+The training is conducted for a total of 10,000 steps on 2 NVIDIA L20 GPUs.
+The model architecture consists of 48 layers with a hidden size of 3072 and 48 attention heads.
+At the core of training, we introduce a custom Phoneme-Frame Causal Attention Mask and utilize a composite loss function comprising a reconstruction loss (weight 1.0), a perceptual loss via LPIPS (weight 8.0), an identity preservation loss (weight 10.0), and a facial similarity loss (weight 10.0) to fine-tune the pre-trained model weights.
 For optimization, we employ the Adam optimizer with a learning rate of $2 \times 10^{-4}$, complemented by a cosine annealing schedule.
-To ensure memory efficiency, we enable 16-bit mixed-precision training, accelerated by the DeepSpeed ZeRO-2 framework.
+We enable 16-bit mixed-precision training with activation checkpointing, accelerated by the DeepSpeed ZeRO-2 framework for memory efficiency.
 The complete training procedure is detailed in Appendix~\ref{appendix:training_process}.